sumopool/bitcoin-block-parser/README.md

 // Initialize a logger (if you want to monitor parsing progress) env_logger::builder().filter_level(log::LevelFilter::Info).init();

-// Parse all blocks in the directory and map them to a value let parser = BlockParser::new("/home/user/.bitcoin/blocks/").unwrap();
+// Parse all blocks in the directory and map them to total_size let parser = BlockParser::new("/home/user/.bitcoin/blocks/").unwrap();
 for size in parser.parse(|block| block.total_size()) {
   // Do something with the block sizes